predictivelabsai/alpha-agents/README.md

 ## 🏗️ System Architecture

-The Alpha Agents system is built on a modern, modular architecture:
+The Lohusalu Capital Management system is built on a modern, modular architecture:

 - **Multi-Agent Framework**: LangGraph-based workflow orchestration for structured debate and consensus.
 - **AI Engine**: OpenAI GPT models for agent intelligence and reasoning.